ninetymiles/wsl-socks/README.md

 ### Wsl-Server

-A standard websocket server, tunnel all the binary websocket frames to internet, works as a proxy server.
+A standard websocket server, tunnel all the binary websocket frames to internet, works as a proxy.

 #### Configuration